gofynd/fdk-client-javascript/documentation/APPLICATION.md

 #### getUserPointsHistory
-Get list of points transactions.
+Get all transactions of reward points

 ```javascript
 // Promise